dmgottlieb/ladder-sim/readme.md

 # ladder-sim

 A script for numerically simulating outcomes on the Hearthstone competitive play ladder.
+I built this to explore whether we can learn anything about skill variations in Hearthstone using only the distribution of ladder ranks.

+## How to use

+All the functionality of the package is wrapped by the Season class.
 To simulate a season of Ranked play on the ladder, create a new Season object.
 Parameters of Season object (pass to initializer):